 NFL teams in Pennsylvania

 The Philadelphia Eagles compete in the NFC East division.
 The team plays home games at Lincoln Financial Field in Philadelphia.
 Every game has been sold out since 1999.
 The Eagles have been to the Super Bowl three times, winning it all with a victory over the New England Patriots in 2017.

 - Address: 1 Lincoln Financial Field Way, Philadelphia, PA 19148, USA

 - Opened: August 3, 2003

-Pittsburgh Steelers: The Pittsburgh Steelers compete in the AFC North division.
-The team plays home games at Heinz Field in Pittsburgh.
+The Pittsburgh Steelers compete in the AFC North division.
+The team plays home games at Acrisure Stadium in Pittsburgh.
 Steelers games have been sold out since 1972.
-The Pittsburgh Steelers have won six Super Bowl titles, although the last one was in 2008.
-The Steelers have also won eight conference titles, 15 AFC Central titles and eight AFC North titles.
+The Pittsburgh Steelers have won six Super Bowl titles with the last one coming in 2008.
+The club has also won eight conference titles, 15 AFC Central titles and nine AFC North titles.